Nazulka/Visit-Kyrgyzstan/README.md

 * **People making their first or secondary bookings**
     * I want to know the current situation with Covid-19 in Kyrgyzstan.
-        * The Covid-19 Section that contains this information is visible when users land on the website and draws their attention with it's standout background color.
+        * The Covid-19 Section is visible when users land on the website and draws their attention with it's standout background color.
 "Latest travel advice" link, when clicked, takes users to the Kyrgyzstan page of the UK Government's Foreign Travel Advice website.
     * I want to use the easily accessible simple navigation bar to select the section of the website that I need.
         * The navigation bar is fixed to the top of the page and easily accessible from all screen size devices.
 On a small sized devices